osxpeppermint/peppermint/README.md

-peppermint
+Peppermint Bug/Features tracker
 ==========

-The official bug/features tracker for Peppermint
+OK, so welcome to the official bug/features tracker for Peppermint.

+We're open to suggestions / ideas / bug reports / feature requests.
+Anything goes!
+And we needed an easy way to keep it all organized, in one place, and help you help us make Peppermint the most awesome editor for OSX.

+So, welcome on board!